With eight field teams and eight licensed cadastral surveyors, we are one of the larger surveying companies in the country.

 New cross lease subdivision is rare today, as most District Plans may offer a more flexible approach to subdivision.

 However, we are frequently engaged to undertake correction or rectifications of cross lease titles (see below) or second stage developments where the existing owners are locked in to this form of title.
-Click here to read more.
+We can convert your cross lease to freehold and help rectify deficient cross lease titles Click here to read more.

 Cross Lease Update/Rectification Survey